tinystork/zeseestarstacker/README.md

-When `--chunk-size` is used with `--batch-size 1`, results are combined in chunks of N images so incremental stacking works without a `stack_plan.csv`.
+When `--chunk-size` is used with `--batch-size 1`, results are combined in chunks of N images.
+Any `stack_plan.csv` present is honoured so files are grouped by `batch_id` before chunking.
-If a `stack_plan.csv` is present, it will be ignored unless `--chunk-size` is omitted.

 When using `--batch-size 1` together with `--align-on-disk`, aligned frames are written to an `aligned_tmp` directory and reused when the final stack is